-Only a few weeks left before Christmas, yay!
-And what better way to get into the festive spirit then attending a magical Christmas market.
+There are only a few weeks left before Christmas, so what better way to get into the festive spirit than attending a magical Christmas market?
 I’ve selected for you some of the coolest festive fairs scattered around Italy to fully embrace the yuletide season!

 Naples is one of Italy’s top destinations for Christmas, with Via San Gregorio Armeno being synonymous with presepi (nativity scenes).
 This street is home to some incredibly talented craftspeople who create presepi of all shapes and sizes.
-This street is often referred to as the Christmas alley and figurines and decorations are on display all year around, but in the run up to Christmas it truly comes to life.
+This street is often referred to as the Christmas alley and figurines and decorations are on display all year round, but in the run-up to Christmas it truly comes to life.

 You’ll also find Christmas stalls and little markets around every corner, displaying festive gifts and offering warming drinks and local delicacies – try struffoli, a classic Christmas sweet of Naples.

 - Shops and stalls in San Gregorio Armeno are usually open from about 9:30 am to about 8:00 pm